bitPanG98/GeoSpy/README.md

   -n, --ngrok           Insert your ngrok Authtoken.
   -ic INJC, --injectcode INJC
                         Insert your custom REST API path.
-  -ud UPDATE, --update UPDATE
-                        Update GeoSpy to the latest version.
+  -ud, --update         Update GeoSpy to the latest version.
 ```

    **--url**  In this option you add the URL you want to clone, which works as a decoy.